Physics (PH) Courses

 An introduction to classical mechanics with the use of vector calculus.
 Particle kinematics and dynamics, free and forced harmonic motion, conservative and central forces, angular momentum, introduction to the Lagrange and Hamilton formulations.
 Prerequisite: Physics 2424.
 Corequisite: Mathematics 3133.
 Lecture, 3 hours.

-A study of electromagnetic fields beginning with Maxwell’s equations.
-Interactions with conductors and dielectric media; waveguides, antennas.
-Prerequisite: Physics 2424.
+A study of electric and magnetic fields and their interactions with conductors and dielectric media and Maxwell’s equations.
+Prerequisites: Physics 2424, Mathematics 2324.
 Lecture, 3 hours.
 Same as Electrical and Computer Engineering 3403.

 3903 Introduction to Biomedical Physics (3) F